AI Toolset for Software Architects (Q1 2026)

 4. Coding and Prototyping

 Claude Code remains our frontier tool for agentic coding.
-After a brief experiment with OpenAI Codex, we returned to Claude Code — it remains ahead in terms of agentic behavior, context handling, and integration ecosystem.
+After a brief experiment with OpenAI Codex and Augment Code, we returned to Claude Code — it remains ahead in terms of agentic behavior, context handling, and integration ecosystem.

-Our current focus is on building skills and subagent libraries for specific projects and experimenting with using those blocks in bigger teams (3+ engineers) - with varying degrees of success so far...
-Rather than relying on general-purpose prompting (or off-the-shelf prompt templates and frameworks), we invest time in building project-specific, high-quality:
+Our current focus is on building skills and subagent libraries for specific projects and testing how those building blocks scale in larger teams (3+ engineers), with mixed but promising results so far.
+Rather than relying on general-purpose prompting (or off-the-shelf prompt templates and frameworks), we invest in project-specific, high-quality assets:

 • Subagents: specialized Claude Code agent instances scoped to a focused task — for example, a Domain-Driven Design expert that helps identify bounded contexts, a Code Reviewer tuned to a specific language or framework, or a Trade-off Analyst that evaluates architectural options against defined criteria.